cloudnative-pg/cloudnative-pg/docs/src/replica_cluster.md

 #### Example using a Volume Snapshot

-In case you are using volume snapshots, and your storage class provides cross-clusters availability of the snapshots, you can leaverage that to bootstrap a replica cluster through a volume snapshot of the source cluster.
+In case you are using volume snapshots, and your storage class provides cross-clusters availability of the snapshots, you can leverage that to bootstrap a replica cluster through a volume snapshot of the source cluster.
 This **third example** defines a replica cluster that bootstraps from a volume snapshot using the `recovery` section.
 It uses both streaming replication